Gay Israel and especially the city of Tel Aviv has been voted over and over again as one of the best gay cities around the world.

 Hear what gay tourists from all over the world have to say...

-This year’s 2015 Tel Aviv Gay Pride Week is from June 7nd to June 14th.
-The Love Parade takes place on Friday June 12th with hundreds of thousands of tourists and locals lining the streets.
+The highlight is, of course, the Love Parade that will place on Friday June 8th with hundreds of thousands of tourists and locals lining the streets.

 The Parade starts on Friday at Gan Meir Park, with booths and great drag performances.